larics/schunk_lwa4p_ros/README.md

 TODO:
- - [ ] Add Cartesian path planning to control_arm_node
- - [ ] Add topic for cartesian path planning
  - [ ] Add to ros_utils some plotting methods
  - [ ] Add gravity compensation controller in gazebo [TBD]
  - [ ] Create node for continuous replanning [TBD]
  - [ ] Add force sensor link for better planning [TBD]
- - [ ] Add current check for dynamixels for setting up distancer [1200]
+ - [x] Add current check for dynamixels for setting up distancer [1200]
- - [ ] Try out servoing for setting up separator
+ - [x] Try out servoing for setting up separator
- - [ ] Find PID params for servoing (pose_tracking config)
+ - [x] Find PID params for servoing (pose_tracking config)
- - [ ] Integrate everything and test on real robot
+ - [x] Integrate everything and test on real robot

 # Possible improvements

  - [x] Add powerline as Git submodule into schunk_ros_package, and use it if neccessary (not neccessary)
  - [ ] Think of algorithm for removing separator distancer (information about powerline location is not enough)
+ - [ ] Add Cartesian path plannig to control_arm_node
+ - [ ] Add topic/service for cartesian path planning
+ - [ ] Remove deprecation warnings from moveit for noetic
+ - [ ] Add [SMACC](git@github.com:reelrbtx/SMACC.git) state machine instead of smach